viascience/zkpnft/README.md

   `let instance = await VerifierNFT.at("YOUR_CONTRACT_ADDRESS_HERE")`

+  Mint NFT:

   `await instance.mint("YOUR_WALLET_ADDRESS", "YOUR_METADATA_URI", uint[5][5] sequences)`

+  Verify sequence on a given NFT id:

   `await instance.verify(sequenceToVerify, tokenID)`

-  TokenID correspond to the proof.
+  TokenID points to the NFT with the global proof.

-  Reference tutorial to deploy on testnet instead of local net `https://blog.paulmcaviney.ca/how-to-mint-an-nft-on-polygon`
+  Reference tutorial to deploy on testnet instead of local net:
+  `https://blog.paulmcaviney.ca/how-to-mint-an-nft-on-polygon`

- ## POLYGON TEST NET DEVELOPMENT
+ ## MUMBAI POLYGON TESTNET DEVELOPMENT

   + To obtain tokens for deployment on Mumbai Polygon testnet please go to:

       https://faucet.polygon.technology/

-  + truffle compile
+  + `truffle compile`

-  + truffle migrate --network polygon
+  + Deployment on Mumbai testnet: `truffle migrate --network polygon`

+  + Console to mint and verify over deployed contract on Mumbai testnet: `truffle console --network polygon`

+  Steps to test:

+  `let instance = await VerifierNFT.at("YOUR_CONTRACT_ADDRESS_HERE")`

+  Mint NFT:

+  `await instance.mint("YOUR_WALLET_ADDRESS", "YOUR_METADATA_URI", uint[5][5] sequences)`

+  Verify sequence on a given NFT id:

+  `await instance.verify(sequenceToVerify, tokenID)`

- ## How to run tests:
+ ## For development, steps to execute Python unitest tests:

   `poetry shell`